yjose/awesome-new/README.md

 - [Whats.new](https://whats.new) : Registry for .new shortcuts.
 - [Tw.new](https://tw.new) : New Google Sites.
 - [Sql.new](https://sql.new) : Write SQL queries for your data in other applications.
+- [vso.new](https://vso.new) : Create a new Visual Studio codespace for your project.
+- [zeit.new](https://zeit.new) : Vercel	Import your frontend projects to Vercel for preview and deployment.
+- [flutter.new](https://flutter.new) : 	Prototype your app using Flutter's online editor.

 ## Contribution